• HEALTH & NUTRITION

 According to the World Health Organisation (WHO), your cardiovascular health can be negatively impacted by a number of behavioral factors, including an unhealthy diet, physical inactivity, tobacco use and excessive use of alcohol.

-Following a balanced, healthy diet that includes a variety of fresh fruit and vegetables, limiting salt intake, limiting alcohol and quitting tobacco are all ways to support your cardiovascular health.
+Following a balanced, healthy diet that includes a variety of healthy foods such as fresh fruit and vegetables, limiting salt intake, limiting alcohol and quitting tobacco are all ways to support your cardiovascular health.
 Making healthy choices like this can also lead to weight loss, helping to reduce the risk of cardiac-related health concerns.

 In addition to making healthy food choices, staying physically active is also essential for maintaining heart health.
 This is especially important for people who lead a sedentary lifestyle.
 With that said, there's no need to suddenly introduce strenuous physical activity into your daily routine.
 Just 30 minutes of moderate activity each day is enough exercise to maintain your heart muscle, boost the blood flow to the rest of your body and get your endorphins pumping.